Child Support

 Imputing Income

-Some parents will go to great lengths to avoid child support orders.
-Some people might voluntarily become or remain underemployed or unemployed to reduce their income for child support calculations.
-Fortunately, if your child’s other parent is attempting to avoid paying support, we can assist you.
 The law does not permit parents to avoid paying child support because they are voluntarily earning less than they should.
 The court can impute income to that parent for calculation purposes.
 We can oversee the assessment of what the parent should be earning based on their skills, education, experience, and other factors.
 Our legal team can then recommend to the court that it should impute a certain income level for the other parent to order child support.

 Child Custody Can Affect Child Support

 While each parent must provide their fair share of support, another factor that often affects child support is the parents’ custody arrangement.
 You will use different formulas depending on whether you share custody or one parent has sole custody.
 We ensure that the proper formula is applied based on your specific custody arrangement.
-Many parents assume that if they share custody 50/50, neither parent will pay support, but this is generally not the case.
-If one parent earns more income, they can still be ordered to provide support to the other parent who earns less.

 Challenging Child Support Calculations

 Either parent can request a family court to deviate from the standard child support calculations.
 To successfully do so, you must rebut the presumption that the standard calculation should apply and show that the standard calculation would result in an unfair result for either parent or the child.
 One example is when one parent needs to have an imputed income, as explained above.
-Some factors that might lead to challenges of the standard statutory calculations include:

 • Financial support for other family members